chriskuhtz/pokemonModules/README.md

 # pokemonModules

 ## Next Release:
+Battle System: Redux Store Bugfix (status conditions are not updated before second move is calculated, e.g. Pokemon is frozen, but can still execute its move if it goes second)

+## 02.07.2022:
 Battle System: Status Condition Freeze

-## 02.07.2022:
 Battle System: Status Condition Sleep

 ## 25.06.2022: